-- AS = Advanced Standing indicates that you may be able to bypass entry-level technical college courses based on course work completed in high school if you earned a grade of "B" or better. - AP = Advanced Placement courses make students eligible to earn college credit based on the score of a test given at the completion of the course. - YA = Youth Apprenticeship is a one or two-year elective program that combines academic and technical classroom instruction with mentored on-the-job learning and training. - DC = Dual Credit means a MHS instructor teaches a Technical College course using the college's curriculum and textbook.
+AP = Advanced Placement courses make students eligible to earn college credit based on the score of a test given at the completion of the course.

+DC = Dual Credit means a MHS instructor teaches a Technical College course using the college's curriculum and textbook.
 Students receive an official technical college transcript.
-Mid-State dual credit may be awarded for courses pending Mid-State's dual credit approval/re-approval process see your school counselor for current DC courses.
-Students who complete all requirements, and earn a grade of "C" or better on Mid-State's grading scale can be awarded high school credit, as well as, credit on a transcript.
+Mid-State dual credit may be awarded for courses pending Mid-State's dual credit approval/re-approval process - see your school counselor for current DC courses.
+Students who complete all requirements and earn a grade of "C" or better on Mid-State's grading scale can be awarded high school credit, as well as credit on a transcript.
 Mid-State course requirements and grading scale may be different from that of high school courses.
-Students can consult with their high school teacher and/or school counselor, as well as, the technical college's College Outreach Coordinator designated for their respective high school with further questions about being awarded dual credit.
+Students can consult with their high school teacher and/or school counselor, as well as the technical college's College Outreach Coordinator designated for their respective high school with further questions about being awarded dual credit.
+To enroll in DC, students must complete the DC registration process (opt-in) as a student in their DC approved course.